nicholaspung/productivity-hub-api/README.md

 ## Troubleshooting

-- On initial `python manage.py migrate`, you'll have to disable `scheduler.start()` lines in `urls.py`
+- On initial `python manage.py migrate`, you'll have to disable APScheduler start commands in `wsgi.py`
-  - Current files needing changes
+  - File needing changes
-    - `firebase_auth/urls.py` line 17
-    - `post_saver/urls.py` line 18
+    - `hub_api/wsgi.py` line 13, 14
-- After a successful migration, remember to enable `scheduler.start()` again to run background scripts running on the server
+- After a successful migration, remember to enable `FirebaseScheulder.start()`, `PostSaverScheduler.start()` again to run background scripts running on the server